oletizi/avi-docs/src/site/docs/16.3/vip-allocation-using-ipam-or-dns/index.md

 <a href="img/cloud-ipam-dns.png"><img class="alignnone size-full wp-image-10298" src="img/cloud-ipam-dns.png" alt="cloud-ipam-dns" width="1080" height="677"></a>

-The following sections provide information for each of the IPAM / DNS providers supported by Vantage.
+The following sections provide information for each of the IPAM / DNS providers supported by Avi Vantage.

-## IPAM / DNS Configuration: Vantage
+## IPAM / DNS Configuration: Avi Vantage

-These steps are applicable if using Vantage as the IPAM and/or DNS provider.
+These steps are applicable if using Avi Vantage as the IPAM and/or DNS provider.

 ### IPAM